Is 620 a Good Credit Score?

 Can I Get a Mortgage with a 620 Credit Score?

-You’ll typically need a 620 FICO score to qualify for a conventional mortgage loan, so if your other qualifications are solid, you may have offers to compare.
+You’ll typically need a 620 FICO Score to qualify for a conventional mortgage loan.
+So, if your other qualifications are solid, you may have offers to compare.
 Similar to auto loans, however, the credit score requirement depends on your lender.
 Certain mortgage loans, like Federal Housing Administration (FHA) loans, may allow you to have a lower credit score to qualify.

 Here are a few types of mortgage loans and their credit score requirements:

 • Conventional mortgage: A conventional mortgage is a loan that a government agency does not insure, or back.
-As mentioned, you can typically qualify for a conventional loan with a 620 credit score, but remember, other factors, such as your income, come into play.
+As mentioned, you can typically qualify for a conventional loan with a 620 credit score.
+But remember, other factors, such as your income, come into play.

 • VA loans: No down-payment VA loans are also backed by a government entity — the U.S. Department of Veterans Affairs.
 To qualify, you must be a service member, veteran, or qualifying surviving spouse with a Certificate of Eligibility (COE) to qualify for a VA loan.
-Most lenders look for a score of 620, but note that they will consider scores as low as 580.
+Most lenders look for a score of 620, but note that they may consider scores as low as 580.

-• USDA loans: With a 620 credit score, you may have trouble getting a USDA loan guaranteed, or backed by the U.S. Department of Agriculture.
+• USDA loans: With a 620 credit score, you may have trouble getting a USDA loan guaranteed, or backed, by the U.S. Department of Agriculture.
 You typically need a credit score of at least 640 for this loan, but again, they consider other factors when deciding whether to lend to you.
 You must also meet certain income criteria and purchase a home in a designated rural area.

 • Jumbo loans: You will likely not qualify for a jumbo loan, which requires a credit score of 700 to 720 with a 10% to 20% down payment.
-Jumbo loans exceed the Fannie Mae and Freddie Mac conforming loan limits of $766,500 for a single-unit property.
-If you live in a high-cost area like Alaska or Hawaii, the conforming loan limit is $1,149,825 for a single-unit property.
+Jumbo loans exceed the Fannie Mae and Freddie Mac conforming loan limits of $806,500 for a single-unit property.
+If you live in a high-cost area like Alaska or Hawaii, the conforming loan limit is $1,209,750 for a single-unit property.
 The number of units you own can increase the conforming loan limit.

 Can I Get a Personal Loan with a 620 Credit Score?